tamrichardson/googleBookSearch/README.md

 ![](https://github.com/tamrichardson/googleBookSearch/blob/master/screenshotbooks.PNG)

 <h1>What it does</h1>
-This is a Full-stack MERN app with Google Books API.
-That will allow you to search for a book by title, Save books, delete, and add a book of your own.
-This App uses React componenets, and utilize React lifecycle methods to query and display books based on users searches, and stores saved, and created books in MongoDB.
+This is React-based Google Books Search app.
+This app will allow the user to search for a book by title, Save books to review or purchase later using Node, Express and MongoDB, delete, and add a book of your own.
+This app uses React components and utilizes React lifecycle methods to query and display books based on users

 <h1>Link to deployed Github</h1>
 https://tamrichardson.github.io/googleBookSearch/